rickyklasson/dev-setup/README.md

 # Prerequisites for installation.
 * Git must be installed.
 * SSH keys for github must exist.
-* Add the following to the initial .bashrc

-export PATH="$PATH:/opt/nvim-linux64/bin"

 ## Neovim
 Package manager: